A note on exponential Rosenbrock-Euler method for the finite element discretization of a semilinear parabolic partial differential equation: Mathematical setting and numerical method

-As in \cite{Suzuki,Antonio2}, we introduce two spaces $\mathbb{H}$ and $V$, such that $\mathbb{H}\subset V$, that depend on the boundary conditions for the domain of the operator $A$ and the corresponding bilinear form.
+As in \cite{Suzuki,Antonio2}, we introduce two spaces $\mathbb{H}$ and $V$, such that $\mathbb{H}\subset V$, that depend on the choice of the boundary conditions for the domain of the operator $A$ and the corresponding bilinear form.
 For example, for Dirichlet (or first-type) boundary conditions we take

-For Robin (third-type) boundary condition and Neumann (second-type) boundary condition, which is a special case of Robin boundary condition ($\alpha_0=0$), we take $V=H^1(\Omega)$
+For Robin (third-type) boundary condition and Neumann (second-type) boundary condition, which is a special case of Robin boundary condition ($\alpha_0=0$), we take $V=H^1(\Lambda)$

-Using Green's formula and the boundary conditions, we obtain the corresponding bilinear form associated to $-A$ given by
+Using Green's formula and the boundary conditions, we obtain the corresponding bilinear form associated to $-A$, given by

-for Dirichlet and Neumann boundary conditions and
+for Dirichlet and Neumann boundary conditions, and

 for Robin boundary conditions.
-Using G\aa rding's inequality we obtain
+Using G\aa rding's inequality, it holds that there exist two positive constants $\lambda_0$ and $c_0$ such that